4. Penalties¶

 Rationale: White team’s failure to field a Jammer in the correct position prevented the Jam from starting in a timely manner.

-Keep in Mind: If Red Jammer had also been out of bounds, both Captains would have received a penalty for preventing the Jam from starting in a timely manner.
+Keep in Mind: If Red Jammer had also been Out of Bounds, both Captains would have received a penalty for preventing the Jam from starting in a timely manner.

 Keep in Mind: If a White Skater had been correctly positioned as a Jammer but did not possess a visible Star, they are not the Jammer.
 Assuming the White team does not have a Jammer serving a penalty, White’s team’s Captain would receive a penalty for preventing the Jam from starting in a timely fashion.